strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Responder/Responder.md

 root@DESKTOP-I1T2G01:/opt/Responder/logs# `/opt/JohnTheRipper/run/john --format=netntlmv2 ./HTTP-NTLMv2-172.26.16.1.txt`
 Remember!
 Your IP will be different!!!!

+If you captured a NTLMv1 hash you can crack it with the following command:

+root@DESKTOP-I1T2G01:/opt/Responder/logs# `/opt/JohnTheRipper/run/john --format=netntlm ./HTTP-NTLMv2-172.26.16.1.txt`
+Remember!
+Your IP will be different!!!!

+Notice the v2 is dropped from the --format.

 ![](attachments/Clipboard_2020-06-23-14-24-11.png)

 You should see the Windows password be cracked very quickly.